-War hawks on Fox News are celebrating Trump's order to kill Iran's top general
+War hawks on Fox News are celebrating Trump's order to kill Iran's top general.

-Late Thursday, as news unfolded about President Donald Trump’s order to kill top Iranian general Qassem Soleimani—a move many Democrats have warned amounts to a reckless act of war—Republicans and war hawks began celebrating.
+Late Thursday, as news unfolded about President Donald Trump’s order to kill Iranian Gen. Qassem Soleimani—a move many Democrats have warned amounts to a reckless act of war—Republicans and war hawks began celebrating.
 And nowhere was that praise more effusive than on Sean Hannity’s Fox News show.

 “This is a huge victory for American intelligence, a huge victory for our military, a huge victory for the State Department, and a huge victory and total leadership by the president,” Hannity, who was off for the evening, declared on Thursday during a phone-in appearance.
-Hannity’s guest host for the night, former Congressman Jason Chaffetz (R-Utah), described the drone strike against Soleimani as measured and “proportional.”
+Hannity’s guest host for the night, former Rep. Jason Chaffetz (R-Utah), described the drone strike against Soleimani as measured and “proportional.”

 Ari Fleischer, the former press secretary under George W. Bush and a leading figure behind the 2003 drumbeat to war in Iraq, also appeared on Hannity, where he predicted that Iranians are likely welcoming Soleimani’s killing, even as Tehran vowed retaliation.
 “I think it is entirely possible that this is going to be a catalyst inside Iran where the people celebrate this killing of Soleimani,” Fleischer said.